Dice

 Dadgummit, would you look at the size of that fish!

-other spellings: dadgumit, daggumit, dadgumit, and daggummit
+variations: dadgumit, daggumit, dadgumit, daggummit

 ★ If you hear "dadgummit," the speaker’s mad - but they’re keeping it family-friendly.
 It’s frustration without stepping over into real profanity. ★

-Origin
+Origin and Etymology

 "Dadgum" (also "daggum") is a softened, polite form of something blasphemous.
 These minced oaths have been used in Appalachian and Southern English for centuries, letting folks vent without breaking social or religious taboos.

-Notes
+Usage Notes

 "Dadgumit" is common in family talk, storytelling, and even in old TV shows and movies that wanted "country" flavor without real cussing.
 You’ll hear it in both Appalachian hollers and across the broader South.